Discuss Please help a Newbie in the British & UK Tiling Forum area at TilersForums.com.

 I know it's a horrible job, but if you get yourself a small bowl of water mixed with fairy liquid and plenty of rags to wipe your finger on, at the end of the nozzle you have to cut an angled piece off before you start.
 Make this slit very small (and i mean very small) cut it as close to the end as you can, apply it very smoothly and evenly along the area to do (don't panic and don't rush) once it's applied leave it for about 1 minute.

-Then dip your finger (i always use my index finger) in your bowl of water and fairy liquid and starting in one corner run your finger along the silicone bead.
+Then dip your finger (i always use my index finger) in your bowl of water and fairy liquid and starting in one corner run your finger along the Silicon bead.
 DO NOT PUSH YOUR FINGER INTO IT JUST VERY GENTLY AND LIGHTLY RUN YOUR FINGER ALONG IT.

 Imagine trying to get a bit of dirt out of a babies eye........ well thats how gentle you should be with your finger lol!!!
 Dont run your finger along to much of the bead in one go, you should smoothly take your finger off after about 6 inches or so, wipe the excess off (if any) then dip your figer in the bowl again then smoothly start to run your finger along the beading where you left off last time.

-You should end up with a great looking silicone seal, if you find you have made a bit of a mess in certain little areas just wipe them up straight away DO NOT ALLOW IT TO DRY FIRST.
+You should end up with a great looking Silicon seal, if you find you have made a bit of a mess in certain little areas just wipe them up straight away DO NOT ALLOW IT TO DRY FIRST.

-Remember: good quality sanitary silicone again BAL,WEBBER, MAPEI all of these are great.
+Remember: good quality sanitary Silicon again BAL,WEBBER, MAPEI all of these are great.
 This really does make a difference!!!
 Very small angled cut at the end of the nozzle (don't cut too much off) the less you cut off the better Les.
-Fairy liquid with water (this will give you finger a nice grease up) gentle, smooth and making sure the silicone is spreading nicely onto the the tiles and the shower tray and no gaps are appearing (if they do mate just squirt another little bit of silicone over it and blend it in with the rest) cover small areas at a time, RELAX, ENJOY IT AND MAKE US ALL AT THE TILE FORUMS VERY PROUD OF YOU lol!!!
+Fairy liquid with water (this will give you finger a nice grease up) gentle, smooth and making sure the Silicon is spreading nicely onto the the tiles and the shower tray and no gaps are appearing (if they do mate just squirt another little bit of Silicon over it and blend it in with the rest) cover small areas at a time, RELAX, ENJOY IT AND MAKE US ALL AT THE TILE FORUMS VERY PROUD OF YOU lol!!!

 Good luck matey